f3d-app/f3d/README.md

 # Support

+F3D needs you help!

+If you can, please consider sponsoring F3D.
+Even a small donation would help us offset the recurring maintenance costs.
+With enough sponsors we would even be able to add support for new devices (as we would need do acquire or rent them first).
+Read more about it on our [sponsor page](https://github.com/sponsors/f3d-app).

-F3D is developed by a team of passionate devs.
-Please use F3D, star it on github or even become a [sponsor](https://github.com/sponsors/f3d-app) to support us!
+If not, please use F3D, star it on github and share the word about it!

 # Vision